giovannipozzobon/picocalc-micropython_job/README.md

 kt.run()
 ```

 In this example, I disabled the `p` character so it would register as unknown.
-See how unknown characters get returned...
+See how unknown characters get returned.
+This is not in CM.

 <center>
  <img src='./docs/images/keytest.jpg' width='50%' />